ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_install_cleanup.md

    ```
    ![](images/ipi-installed-cluster.png)

-   You have sucessfully installed OCP using IPI.
+   You have successfully installed OCP using IPI.

 :::note